 Misusing substances can be harmful to the human brain at any age, but for children and adolescents, it can be especially damaging.
-Young peoples’ developing brains are especially vulnerable to the chemical effects of drinking, smoking, and other illicit substances.
-And in addition to hindering brain development, there are numerous other risks that come with using substances as a youth.
+Young people’s developing brains are especially vulnerable to the chemical effects of drinking, smoking, and other illicit substances.
+And in addition to hindering brain development, numerous other risks come with using substances as a youth.
 To avoid the negative consequences of adolescent substance use, preventative measures such as education and open communication are key.

 Substance Use and the Developing Brain

 As outlined by the National Institute of Health (NIH), drinking and substance use impact the brains of young people in a variety of ways.
 Here are some of the consequences substance use and drinking have on neurodevelopment:

 - Hippocampus – The hippocampus is a major component of the brain and is crucial to things like memory and navigation.
 Studies have found that substances and alcohol can seriously impede development in this part of the brain, potentially compromising proper memory function.

 - Prefrontal Cortex – The prefrontal cortex is essential to reasoning, decision-making, emotional regulation, and planning.
 Research has revealed that drinking and substance use in adolescence can inhibit the development of these abilities.
 And because this part of the brain doesn’t fully develop until the age of 25, it is in a crucial state of development when many young people experiment with alcohol and substances.